Freelunch-AI/docs/brunos_notes.md

                     3. Elif using a FM:
                         1. Automatic Training procedure generation (refer to Training procedure specification Interface in MLOps Setup) (which triggers ML Training CI/CD)
                     4. Reconfigure Monitoring: send/stream to monitoring system a reconfiguration request (directly or through the state store that distributes configurations) to change the reference data distribution it using for detecting Data Distribution shift (Note: sudden shifts are often indicative of data bugs)s in this model.
 Send a pointer to training data that was used in training this model.
-            2. MLOps platform CI/CD
+            2. ML platform CI/CD
-        2. ML Product (works on top of MLOps platform)
+        2. ML Product (works on top of ML platform)
             1. ML Frontend (UI/UX) (Tools: Marvin, TypeChat, Vercel AI SDK, text-generation-web-ui)
                 1. Development (output is changed repository)
                     1. Principles